IV. Policies and Procedures

 Per applicable law, students receiving Title IV grants, loans, or federal work-study who are convicted of a drug offense involving illegal drugs while enrolled at Illinois Tech will lose their eligibility for such funds.

-Individuals who use illegal drugs or abuse alcohol risk-averse physical and psychological effects.
-In general, such individuals may suffer from illnesses and are less productive, less reliable, and more prone to accidents and absenteeism.
+- Health Risks.
+Individuals who use illegal drugs or abuse alcohol risk adverse physical and psychological effects.
+In general, such individuals may suffer from illnesses and are less productive, less reliable and more prone to accidents and absenteeism.
 Ingestion of drugs or alcohol by a pregnant woman may cause harm to the fetus.
 A more specific explanation of the possible health effects of certain types of drugs as well as alcohol is available in the Student Health and Wellness Center and in the Policy.

 - First offense: $50.00